-Exhibits and programmes here are wide-ranging, from their Flim4 Summer Series, music to graphic arts, contemporary art fairs to one of the prettiest ice skating rink at Christmas with Fortnum & Mason Arcade.
+Exhibits and programmes here are wide-ranging, from their Flim4 Summer Series, music to graphic arts, and contemporary art fairs to one of the prettiest ice skating rinks at Christmas with Fortnum & Mason Arcade.

 The building dates back to the 18th century, and it definitely has an interesting story as well.

-Be sure to check out what exhibition is taking place at Somerset House when in the area – as this is one of the most exciting things to do in London near Covent Garden.
+Be sure to check out what exhibition is taking place at Somerset House when in the area – as this is one of the most exciting things to do near Covent Garden.

 The Royal Opera House is one of the most important landmarks in the area.
 This magnificent theatre has played a huge cultural role in the city, and it is a truly beautiful building to visit.

-This world-famous theatre is worth seeing for a number of reasons.
+This world-famous theatre is one of the best things to do in London’s Covent Garden for a number of reasons.
 You can visit during the day to admire its stunning architecture and historical value.

-Or take a tour – tours of the theatre are available for anyone wanting to learn more.
+Or take a tour of the theatre.
+These tours are available for anyone wanting to learn more.